dmail-old/nodesite/readme.md

 ## How modules are shared by client&server?

 Module are client and server side are node (CommonJS) modules.
-When client needs a module he requires it `asynchronously` with an AJAX request to the server.
+Client requires a module `asynchronously` with an AJAX request to the server.

 - [client/js/Module](/app/client/js/Module)
 - [router/middleware/module](/app/server/node_modules/Router/middleware/module)